DHTMLX/gantt-docs/data/api/gantt_scale_row_class_template.md

 	}
 }
 @returns:
-- text		string | void		a CSS class for item in question
+- text		string | void		a CSS class for the item in question

 @template:	api_template
 @descr: